abstrnoah/dotfiles/README.md

 # `~abstrnoah/.dotfiles`

-My dotfiles use [nixphile] (also by me) for most deployment.
+My dotfiles use [nixphile] for most deployment.
 Setup goes something like the following.
 Throughout, `PACKAGE` refers to the flake package to deploy, probably the new machine's hostname.